 Winter hikes can provide many wonderful surprises like better views (since leaves are off the trees), few fellow hikers, no bugs, brilliant skies with clear distant views on many days and cool temperatures.
 Here are some of our favorite winter hikes near Asheville!
+Click on the names for a detailed guide for each.

 Deep Creek Waterfalls: See three waterfalls with a 2.7 or 5-mile loop hike in the Great Smoky Mountains (pic at top of page is Juney Whank Falls).
 This area seldom sees snow.
 Only three miles from downtown Bryson City.

 DuPont State Forest: Find a big network of trails for hiking, biking and horseback riding.
 It's lower elevation means mild weather for much of the winter.
-Hike to a variety of waterfalls, including Hooker Falls, Triple Falls (pic above) and High Falls with a moderate 3-mile hike.
+Hike to a variety of waterfalls, including Hooker Falls, Triple Falls and High Falls (pic above) with a moderate 3-mile hike.
 A 4.4-mile roundtrip hike takes you to Bridal Veil Falls and a 3-mile woodland walk takes you to often overlooked Wintergreen Falls.

 Rainbow Falls: Located in the Nantahala National Forest, adjacent to Gorges State Park, A 3-mile roundtrip moderate hiking trail takes you to views from the front, side and top of the 150-foot waterfall.